husinov/python_tutorial/README.md

 # Python Tutorial

-This repository was created to save and share my codes in Python Programming Language
+This repository was created to save and share my work in Python Programming Language